Important Insurance Facts Homeowners and Renters Should Know

 • Why do I have duties after a loss?

-• In the event of a covered cause of loss, how easily will my claim be settled?
+• In case of a covered cause of loss, how easily will my claim be settled?

 • Is your claim service fair?

-What Should My Insurance Company and/or Independent Agent and Broker teach Me?
+What Should My Insurance Company and/or Independent Agent and Broker Teach Me?

 • Why buying home insurance based on your home’s replacement cost is essential.

-• How to determine your condominium and cooperative apartment “walls in” insurance coverage based on what a licensed contractor would charge to completely repair fire or water damaged walls, ceilings, and floors.
+• How to determine your condominium and cooperative apartment “walls in” insurance coverage based on what a licensed contractor would charge to completely repair fire or water-damaged walls, ceilings, and floors.

-• The importance for renters to complete a personal home inventory, down to the last sweat sock.
+• It is important for renters to complete a personal home inventory down to the last sweat sock.

 • How owning Life and Disability insurance will prevent financial disaster should death or disability destroy the earning power of a family breadwinner.